How swimming improves mental health23/09/2019

 Approximately one in four people will experience a mental health problem in any given year.
 Common mental health problems include depression and anxiety, while less common problems include schizophrenia and bipolar disorder.

 Mental health problems can affect anyone and can have a wide range of causes that can be complex and interrelated.
-In most cases, no one is precisely sure what the cause of a particular problem is, it’s likely to have been a combination of factors.
+It’s likely many people experience a combination of causes – although some people may be more deeply affected by certain factors than others.

 How swimming can improve mental health